microsoft/azure-openai-service-proxy/docs/docs/80-raw-openai-api-access.md

 ## The Python OpenAI Proxy SDK

-There is a Python SDK that wraps the REST API calls to the Azure OpenAI proxy service.
-The sample mimics the official OpenAI Chat Completion Python API.
+The Python OpenAI Proxy SDK wraps the REST API calls to the proxy service.
+The wrapper is designed to be a drop in replacement for the official OpenAI Chat Completion Python API.

 ```python
 ''' Example of using the OpenAI Proxy Python SDK '''